-Vote FOR the ratification of the selection of Grant Thornton LLP as the independent registered public accounting firm to audit our financial statements for the year ended December 31, 2017.
+Vote FOR the ratification of the selection of Grant Thornton LLP as the independent registered public accounting firm to audit our financial statements for the year ended December 31, 2018.
 What vote is required to approve each proposal?

 Election of Directors: Each outstanding share of our common stock is entitled to one vote for as many separate nominees as there are directors to be elected.
-If none of our stockholders provides the Company with notice of an intention to nominate one or more candidates to compete with the Board's nominees in a director election, or if our stockholders have withdrawn all such nominations by the tenth day before the Company mails its notice of meeting to our stockholders, a nominee for director will be elected to the Board of Directors if the votes cast FOR the nominee exceed the votes cast AGAINST the nominee.
-If the number of director nominees exceeds the number of directors to be elected, the directors will be elected by the vote of a plurality of the shares of common stock represented in person or by proxy at the 2017 Annual Meeting.
-If directors are to be elected by a plurality of the votes cast, stockholders are not permitted to vote against a nominee.
-Abstentions and broker non-votes have no effect on the election of directors, because directors receiving a majority of votes cast will be elected.
+If none of our stockholders provides the Company with notice of an intention to nominate one or more candidates to compete with the Board s nominees in a director election, or if our stockholders have withdrawn all such nominations by the tenth day before the Company mails its notice of meeting to our stockholders, a nominee for director will be elected to the Board of Directors if the votes cast FOR the nominee exceed the votes cast AGAINST the nominee.
+If the number of director nominees exceeds the number of directors are to be elected by a plurality of the vote of a plurality of the votes cast at the 2018 Annual Meeting.
+If directors are to be elected by a plurality of the votes have no effect on the election of directors, because directors receiving a majority of votes cast will be elected.

-Advisory Vote on Executive Compensation: Approval, by a non-binding advisory vote, of the compensation paid by the Company to its named executive officers requires the favorable vote of a majority of the shares of common stock present in person or by proxy at the 2017 Annual Meeting.
+Advisory Vote on Executive Compensation: Approval, by a non-binding advisory vote, of the compensation paid by the Company to its named executive officers requires the favorable vote of a majority of the shares of common stock present in person or by proxy and entitled to vote the subject matter at the 2018 Annual Meeting.
 Abstentions are treated as shares present and not voting, so abstaining has the same effect as a vote AGAINST this proposal.
 Broker non-votes will have no effect on the vote.